-Yard setbacks are not required for construction or development that is completely below grade, provided that the Development Officer may specify that a required yard, or any portion of a required yard be unobstructed or undisturbed below grade in order to preserve existing vegetation, or to provide an adequate growing environment for proposed or required landscaping.
+- (1) Yard setbacks are not required for construction or development that is completely below grade; however, the Development Officer may determine that a required yard, or any portion of a required yard be unobstructed or undisturbed below grade to preserve existing vegetation, or to provide an adequate growing environment for proposed or required landscaping. - (2) Nothwithstanding (1), below grade construction within any portion of a required yard is not permitted for multiple-unit dwellings consisting of 5 or more units as permitted in accordance with subsection 5.59.